Relativistic Locality from Electromagnetism to Quantum Field Theory: Quantum Field Theory

 \textcite[pg.\ 302--303]{wallace_emergent_2012} appeals to a standard result from QFT to argue that the states that he and Timpson identify will evolve locally: \begin{quote} ``In a quantum field theory, the quantum state of any region depends only on the quantum state of some cross-section of the past lightcone of that region.
 Disturbances cannot propagate into that lightcone.
 This follows from the well-known fact that spacelike separated field operators commute: any disturbance outside the past lightcone of a region $R$ can be represented on the global quantum state as the action on that state of a unitary operator built out of some operators localized outside the past light cone of $R$, and since those operators commute with all operators localized in $R$, they have no effect on the expectation values of operators in $R$, and so no effect on the physical state of $R$.'' \end{quote} While we agree with the verdict in the first sentence and will make use of the same result about the commutation of space-like separated operators to prove it, we do not see this quick argument as sufficient.
 As will become clear in what follows, it takes a significant amount of work to settle the question of fundamental locality for a particular concrete choice of ontology (applying the standard for locality from section \ref{EMsection}).

 In what follows, we do not adopt a particular strategy for handling the UV divergences that arise in QFT, but assume that they can be handled somehow.
-Our proof of locality for a field approach to QFT is not watertight and certainly not up to the standards of mathematical rigor found in algebraic approaches to quantum field theory.\footnote{We seek to operate at the level of rigor of a typical QFT textbook.
+Our proof of locality for a field approach to QFT leaves some gaps to be filled in and certainly not up to the standards of mathematical rigor found in algebraic approaches to quantum field theory.\footnote{We seek to operate at the level of rigor of a typical QFT textbook.
 Problems may arise at higher levels of rigor.
-For instance, the way that we assign density operators to regions by taking partial traces \eqref{reducedwf} might run into technical difficulties having to do with physics at the UV scale and the question of whether the Hilbert space is separable (see \cite{swanson_how_2020}).
+For instance, the way that we assign density operators to regions by taking partial traces \eqref{densitymatrixoperators} might run into technical difficulties having to do with physics at the UV scale and the question of whether the Hilbert space is separable (see \cite{swanson_how_2020}).
 Setting these issues aside and working at a lower level of rigor, it is already non-trivial to prove the relativistic locality of unitary quantum field theory in terms of state evolution.} Still, we think it suffices to illustrate the locality of QFT.